 Judge Hears Arguments Over Ariz.
 Immigration Law

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

-This is ALL THINGS CONSIDERED, from NPR News.
+From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.